PieterCordierSchool/Mini_Historian/README.md

 ## Conclusion

 You are now ready to use the Historian App!
-If you encounter any issues, please refer to the documentation or seek help from the community.